Koongrizzly/FrameVision/README.md

 - random intro with easter egg (click the intro 4x) default download has 3 intros (day evening and night)
   - optional download has over 100 (roadmap feature)
   - user can add their own backgrounds and app will start with their own random backgrounds
-  - overlay matrix rain and other animations
+  - overlay matrix rain and other animations (1 or random)
 - Theme system:15 themes, Follow time of day, random at every start
   - Day 🌞, Evening 🌆, Night 🌙
   - Cyberpunk, Neon, Ocean, Solarized Light, CRTn Mardi grass, Tropical and many more